Geo-Python-2017/exercise-3-pszhuchkov/README.md

     2. You should insert the name of the station into the correct geographical zone list (step 1)
  3. Print out the names of stations at each geographical zone
  4. **Optional:** Calculate and print the share of stations at each zone (the total number of stations equals to 100 %)

-[1]: The locations and the age of weather stations were obtained from: http://en.ilmatieteenlaitos.fi/observation-stations

 ## Extra Problem - Nested `for` loops
 In addition to having single `for` loops that iterate across some variable range, it is possible to *nest* `for` loops within one another.